eneadodi/Condorcet_and_Graph_Algorithms/README.md

 While the Android Application itself will have its own dedicated Repository, The algorithms uesd in the Applicaiton will be developed/pushed here.
 Be it for a head start, rememberance, and/or simply necessity to create certain Condorcet algorithms, I built/will built from scratch:
  * Generic Vertex Class
- * Generic Edge Class
+ * Generic Weighted & Unweighted Edge Class
- * Generic Graph Class
+ * Generic Weighted & Unweighted Graph Class
  * BFS
  * DFS
  * Djikstra